| | | | |

 • ui like fruit

 👉 Tip: Do not teach all of the spellings above at one time.
-Instead, follow a systematic approach for teaching all of the spellings listed above.
+Instead, follow a systematic approach for teaching the spellings listed above.

 Work on one spelling pattern at a time until students have mastered it, then move on.

-If you don’t know where to start, the Recipe for Reading book helps parents and teachers practically implement Orton Gillingham methodology with students.
+If you don’t know where to start, the book Recipe for Reading helps parents and teachers practically implement Orton Gillingham methodology with students.
+It’s one of my favorite Science of Reading-aligned books!

 Printable Anchor Charts